 After earning her bachelor's degree in documentary film production, she carved her own path by forming Static Sifting Films, an avenue to create her own work.
-Not long after, she joined forces with some longtime friends and colleagues to create Colorway Productions, a production house dedicated to amplifying the voices of artists from all backgrounds.
-Her work as co-founder, COO, and creative director of Colorway has allowed her to lead multiple projects; in editing, directing, producing, storyboarding, and more.
+Not long after, she joined forces with some longtime friends and colleagues to mold Colorway Productions, a production house dedicated to amplifying the voices of artists from all backgrounds.
+Her work as creative director and COO of Colorway has allowed her to lead multiple projects; in editing, directing, producing, storyboarding, and more.

 In addition to her work at Colorway, she also provides sound mixing for a variety of content, including ENG, broadcast, commercial, documentary, and scripted productions through the legally recognized worker-owned cooperative the New York Sound Co-Op.

 When she's not busy with her creative pursuits, she enjoys exploring her artistic side through drawing and printmaking.
 Over the years, she's worked with many different mediums, including theater, painting, and graphic design.
 In her last year as an undergraduate, she discovered a love for intaglio and linocut printmaking, which have expanded her visual vocabulary even further.